 Gum is one of the leading things dogs cannot eat that leads them to vet visits, and thousands of otherwise happy and healthy dogs get rushed to their vets after eating gum for the kinds of reasons we have been discussing.

 When your dog eats gum, he or she is effectively treating the equivalent of a human chew toy as food.

-A dog doesn’t realise that gum is designed to be chewed on to extract the flavour and refresh the mouth, before being spat out and discarded.
+A dog doesn’t realize that gum is designed to be chewed on to extract the flavor and refresh the mouth, before being spat out and discarded.

 The main culprit to watch out for here, though, is xylitol.
 While we have already touched on just how toxic this sweetener can be, it’s why this is the case, and how it goes about undermining your dog’s systems, that’s the really scary part.